 In two senses, the apogee of the Annapurna Circuit is crossing Thorong La Pass at 5,416 metres.
 Not only is it the highest point in terms of altitude, it is also the resulting sense of achievement of crossing one of the world’s highest mountain passes.
 To succeed will most likely depend upon the preceding days acclimatisation to allow your body to adjust to deal with the lower oxygen levels.

-The morning we were set to leave the comforts and delicious apple crumble of Tilicho Hotel, Manang I woke with a swollen eye, my hands were trembling, my resting heart rate was high and I felt rather worse for wear.
-The Tilicho Lake endeavour had certainly taken it’s toll.
-Fortunately, due to the acclimatisation advice and limitation of ascending no more than 500 metres elevation each day whilst above 3,000 metres, this day was relatively short.
+The morning we were set to leave the comfort and delicious apple crumble of Tilicho Hotel, Manang I woke with a swollen eye, my hands were trembling, my resting heart rate was high and I felt rather worse for wear.
+The Tilicho Lake endeavour had certainly taken its toll.
+Fortunately, due to acclimatisation advice and limitation of ascending no more than 500 metres elevation each day whilst above 3,000 metres, this day was relatively short.
 I pulled myself together and plodded along at the back of the group.
-Once I had taken a few lung fulls of fresh mountain air and my heart rate increased I felt almost back to my normal self, as if toxins had been removed from my body.
+Once I had taken a few lung fulls of fresh mountain air I felt almost back to my normal self, as if toxins had been washed from my body.

 Above 3,000 metres the landscape changed dramatically, we trekked through wide, desolate valleys where only small bushes and shrubs can survive.
 The trail wound ever upwards in the shadows of mighty Himalayan mountains, Annapurna III and Gangapurna.
 We were far from civilization, the few settlements that existed consisted of a small number of buildings, most of which accommodated the circuit trekkers.
 I have great respect for the families that owned the lodges, life in these mountains must be tough.

-Churi Ledar or “Cherry Leather” as it came to be known, as us naive Brits were unable to remember it’s pronunciation, was such a settlement.
+Churi Ledar or “Cherry Leather” as it came to be known as us naive Brits were unable to remember its pronunciation, was such a settlement.
 A handful of stone walled tea house lodges nestled alone in the vast enormity of the valley at 4,290 metres.
 The sky was a magnificent blue as deep as the deepest ocean.
-We shared a lodge with a trio of Italians, huddled around the log and yak dung burner to keep warm.
-Once the sun dipped below the mountainous sky line the temperature plummeted into the minuses, the water in our bottles froze over night and by the morming my wet wipes were an icy block of rock hard tissue.
+We shared a lodge with a trio of Italians, huddled around the wood and yak dung burner to keep warm.
+Once the sun dipped below the mountainous sky line the temperature plummeted into the minuses, the water in our bottles froze over night and by the morning my wet wipes were an icy block of rock hard tissue.

 At High Camp we were accompanied by the Italians from Churi Ledar and two Korean men.
-Desparately huddled around the log burner, we placed our orders for dinner, as usual I opted for daal bhat.
-“This is the best daal bhat of the trek so far!“, a phrase that I repeated almost every night with a huge grin as my sate my rapacious appetite.
+Desperately huddled around the log burner, we placed our orders for dinner, as usual I opted for daal bhat.
+“This is the best daal bhat of the trek so far!”
+A phrase that I repeated almost every night with a huge grin as I sated my rapacious appetite.
 It occurred to me that the higher I had trekked the better the daal bhat.
 I debated this with Will and we came up with the following theories; A. The further and higher we trekked, the more tired you are and the more tired you are the better the food tasted.
 B. The altitude at which each restaurant was awarded a star rating relative to the altitude.
 C. The most recent memory of a daal bhat memory was the best daal bhat because the more prevalent the memory.
 D. Simply, every daal bhat just got better.

 The path continued ever upwards, after a series of false summits the infamous winds picked up.
 The skyline gradually dropped lower and lower, we could sense that we were close until suddenly the bright mass of colourful prayer flags appeared.
 We had made it, Thorong La Pass, 5,416 metres, the Annapurna Circuit zenith, we were elated and overcome with joy, nothing could wipe the grin from my face.
 We congratulated each other with a big group embrace.
 I was so happy to have made it with such a great team, it was just a shame that Jemima couldn’t have joined our moment of glory.
 We sheltered from the brutal winds for a quick rest to take in the moment.